 Later phases include a new Sports building, and a scheme providing safer, more direct thoroughfares across the east side of the Hill, shifting the pupil centre away from the busy High Street.

-In addition, the School has a rolling programme of renovations to modernise each of our boarding houses on the Hill.
-Over the next 30 years every House will receive a major refurbishment, bringing a number of our traditional boarding Houses into the 21st century, to meet the demands of modern-day boarding.
+The School also has a rolling programme of renovations to modernise each of our boarding houses on the Hill.
+Over the next 30 years every House will receive a major refurbishment, ensuring these traditional buildings meet the demands of modern-day boarding.